 Anatomically Shaped Cohesive Gel Implants

 Having been available in Europe for many years, anatomically shaped cohesive gel breast implants are now FDA approved for use by board certified plastic surgeons in the United States and are available when indicated for our patients.
 Presently, the FDA has approved Allergan (Natrelle® 410), Sientra® and Mentor® silicone gel implants.
-Also referred to as “form-stable” or “gummy bear” implants, this advanced implant option is composed of a thicker, more durable silicone gel and designed in a teardrop shape that closely resembles the contour of a natural breast, helping to create a remarkably natural look and feel for ideal candidates.
+Also referred to as “form-stable” or “gummy bear” implants, this advanced implant option is composed of a thicker, durable silicone gel and designed in a teardrop shape that closely resembles the contour of a natural breast, helping to create a remarkably natural look for ideal candidates.

 Ultimately, every type of implant has its unique advantage and disadvantages.
 Regardless of implant choice, women considering breast implants should consider the following: